bigtoga/Examples/Load Balancers/BigIP F5/Routing architechtures for BigIP F5.md

 Easiest architecture to explain and understand - as far as the client knows, it sent a packet to {*load balancer VIP*} and it received a response from {*load balancer VIP*}

-Also called inline routing.
+Also called inline routing or virtual server bounce back.
 Load balancer uses SNAT to return directly back to client

 Client
    -> router